Skip to main content

 Thematic elements

-• nature management and ecological balance
+• tile placement and ecological pattern-building

 Comparison games